nawabahmadreshi/documentation/pages/marketing-channels/google-search-engagement-ads.md

 - If you want to deep link from your ads directly to content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
 {% endprerequisite %}

+TODO: Ensure URI scheme is stored in Branch

 ## Enable Google as an Ad Partner

 TODO: Add Ingredient Here